section-engineering-education/engineering-education/articles/android-application-in-app-update-using-android-studio/index.md

 6. Once you have generated the app bundle/APK, head to `App Internal Sharing` and upload it.

 7. Again, copy the shareable link generated by this upload and open it with the tester.
-When the link launches on the Google Play store, you will get an update button, **don’t click update**.
+When the link launches on the Google Play store, you will get an update button, **do not click update**.

 8. Close the Google Play store and open the application we installed earlier.
 This will launch an update UI that will prompt you to update the application.
 The UI may differ depending on your update type (either flexible or immediate).